-E: [Food/drink name] please
+English: [Food/drink name] please

-J: [Food/drink name] kudasai
+Japanese: [Food/drink name] kudasai

 Now, a lot of the time, you’re going to be ordering more than one thing.
 To do that, just use the particle “to” in between each item of food, like you would use “and” in English, and finish with “kudasai”.
 Here’s an example:

-E: A tonkotsu ramen and a beer please
+English: A tonkotsu ramen and a beer please

-J: tonkotsu ramen to bīru kudasai
+Japanese: tonkotsu ramen to bīru kudasai